About Los Hermanos Familia

 OUR OBJECTIVE: "Strengthening Families, Building Community"

-Annually, the group holds the “Vamos a Pescar, Let’s Go Fishing” event in Lubbock, Texas that uses fishing to bring families together, and many other events that
+Los Hermanos Familia holds the annual “Vamos a Pescar, Let’s Go Fishing” event in Lubbock, Texas that uses fishing to bring families together, and, encourages the community to Get Involved and support their many events and programs that

 encourage family and community engagement.